About the Program

 Prospective students who are considering applying to our program are encouraged to contact the faculty member whose expertise most closely matches their own interests.
 Details about program requirements in general and about individual faculty members are available.
 We will also be happy to arrange for prospective students to visit campus to tour our facilities and meet with current students to talk about our program.
 Inquiries can be directed to the Graduate Vice Chair of the History Department.

 The program is structured around three required courses, a variety of individualized courses, qualifying exams and a dissertation proposal.
-The three required courses are: Coloquium on Colonial Latin America, Colloquium on Modern Latin America, and the Research Seminar.
+The three required courses are: Colloquium on Colonial Latin America, Colloquium on Modern Latin America, and the Research Seminar.

 Camilla Townsend, Distinguished Professor of History